miguelPRG/WeatherApp/README.md

     ```
     The frontend will run on [http://localhost:3000](http://localhost:3000)

-### Option 2: Using Docker (Development Only)

-#### 🐳 Docker (Development Only)

-This project includes Docker configuration to simplify **development setup**.
-It allows you to run both frontend and backend in isolated containers without installing Node.js or npm locally for each part.

 > ⚠️ Note: Docker is configured **for development purposes only**, not for production deployment.
 For production, you would need to build the frontend and deploy containers to a server or a cloud service.
 This project runs in [Render](https://render.com/)(backend) and [Vercel](https://vercel.com/)(frontend)

 #### 1. Start the App with Docker